Provably stable learning control of linear dynamics with multiplicative noise: Introduction

-Developments in the bottom-up approach remain limited, mostly since multiplicative noise dynamics are especially challenging to identify.
-With some exceptions considering partial identification \cite{Kubrusly1981c}, system identification has only been investigated recently.
-In \cite{Xing2020,Xing2021} a scheme based on deterministic linear system identification was developed by averaging over trajectories.
-The disadvantage over our method is that prior model structure can not be used and the confidence bounds are loose.
-The same authors also considered an identification scheme, where the mean dynamics are identified first and the noise is characterized using bootstrapping \cite{Gravell2020a}.
+Developments in the bottom-up approach remain limited \shorten*{due to challenges in identifying multiplicative noise dynamics}. \shorten*{Except for partial identification in some cases \cite{Kubrusly1981c}, comprehensive} system identification has only been investigated recently.
+In \cite{Xing2020,Xing2021} a scheme based on deterministic linear system identification was developed by averaging over trajectories. \shorten*{Unlike our method, this method lacks the ability to incorporate prior model structure and has loose confidence bounds.} The same authors also considered an identification scheme where the mean dynamics are identified first and the noise is characterized using bootstrapping \cite{Gravell2020a}.
 Similarly, this scheme comes with few guarantees.
 Finally \cite{Di2021} considers a least-squares estimator similar to ours.
 They consider scalar measurements, thwarting complete identification.
 Their confidence bounds are valid for single-trajectories (while we use multiple).
 We show experimentally that our method is also applicable in the single-trajectory case, but leave a formal proof to further work.

 \paragraph{Mathematical Tools} Throughout this work we illustrate what mathematical tools are applicable in the analysis of linear systems with multiplicative noise.